EaseXP Home

 It supports to search for files by file name, size, date time and words.
 Unlike Windows Search, you can specify the exact size (Byte, KB, MB or GB), date and/or time, and different date time (modified, created, last visited).

-You can use word or file name options such as "any", "all", "exact phrase", "without" etc., and case sensitive, hexadecimal value, utf-8 / unicode.
+You can use word or file name options such as "any", "all", "exact phrase", "without" etc., and case sensitive, hexadecimal values.
+Unicode and UTF-8 are automatically supported for word matches.

-The HexView tool included in XSearch allows you to view files in hexadecimal, it acts like a read-only editor, and supports large files.
+The HexView tool included in XSearch allows you to view and copy file contents in hexadecimal, find words or hexadecimal bytes, and supports vertical selection mode and huge files.

 Download Download (zip) Online Help